opcon/telegraf/plugins/inputs/vsphere/README.md

 * ```collect_concurrency```: The maximum number of simultaneous queries for performance metrics allowed per resource type.
 * ```discover_concurrency```: The  maximum number of simultaneous queries for resource discovery allowed.

 While a higher level of concurrency typically has a positive impact on performance, increasing these numbers too much can cause performance issues at the vCenter server.
 A rule of thumb is to set these parameters to the number of virtual machines divided by 1500 and rounded up to the nearest integer.
-While a higher level of concurrency typically has a positive impact on performance, increasing these numbers too much can cause performance issues at the vCenter server.
-A rule of thumb is to set these parameters to the number of virtual machines divided by 1500 and rounded up to the nearest integer.

 ## Measurements &amp; Fields